Modified coherence of quantum spins in a damped pure-dephasing model: Connection to emitter defects in solid-state systems

 \section{Connection to emitter defects in solid-state systems}

-Our analysis has up to this point been made quite generally in terms of spins coupled to bosonic modes.
-We now show that it may have applications to solid-state systems where defects in crystals couple to vibrational lattice phonons.
+Our analysis has up to this point has been quite general in terms of spins coupled to bosonic modes.
+We now show the connection to simple models of solid-state systems where defects in crystals couple to vibrational lattice phonons.
 Such a system describes, for example, nitrogen vacancy (NV$^{-}$) centers in diamond, a topic of intense interest in the quantum information processing and sensing communities~\cite{neumann2010,maletinsky2012,doherty_nitrogen-vacancy_2013,neuman2013, dohertyET2014, schirhagl2014,JuanBradBesg16, BradJohnBreu17,casola2018,bucher2019,michl2019,karim2020}.

-A model of such a system has been considered by Betzholz \emph{et al.}~\cite{BetzTorrBien14}, where the defect is a two-level electronic system with ground and excited states $\ket{g}$ and $\ket{e}$ and transition frequency $\Omega$.
+We focus here on a simplified model of a defect in a crystal considered by Betzholz \emph{et al.}~\cite{BetzTorrBien14}, where the defect is a two-level electronic system with ground and excited states $\ket{g}$ and $\ket{e}$ with transition frequency $\Omega$.
 In the context of NV$^{-}$ centres, $\ket{g}$ and $\ket{e}$ correspond to the $^{3}A_2$ and $^{3}E$ electronic levels respectively.
 The solid-state lattice is locally deformed due to the electronic excited-state orbital, coupling each two-level electronic system to a vibrational mode with bare frequency $\omega$.
 The Hamiltonian governing the dynamics is given by~\cite{BetzTorrBien14}

 where $\hat{P}_e \coloneqq \op{e}{e}$ is the projector onto the electronic excited state, and $\eta$ is the vibronic coupling strength.
 In a crystal setting, the local vibrational mode $\hat{v}$ couples to longer range acoustic phonons, which can serve as a thermal bath with dissipator as in Eq.~\eqref{dissipator}.